Year: 2013

 Sodomised by a cleaner in the hospital where she worked, the 25-year-old was strangled with metal chains and left to die by her attacker, Sohanlal Bharta Walmiki, on 27 November 1973.

 “We tried to resist them.
-Even my friend fought with them, she tried to save me,” he said.… Read the rest
+Even my friend fought with them, she tried to save me,” he said.

 Cooper and I walked (part of) the Pebble Beach course today.
 We walked a bigger part of it on Tuesday.
 It wasn’t as gorgeous today because it’s a little hazy, so the hills just southeast of Carmel were a bit blurry and flat as opposed to sharp and full of depth and detail as they were on Tuesday.
 But it was fun anyway.
 It’s on bluffs overlooking the ocean and Carmel Bay, so it’s a pretty dazzling place for a stroll, even with all the pesky people messing around with sticks and balls and buzzy little carts.

 Actually the people are rather nice though.
-I always expect them to be parody millionaires, sniffing out my alien nature and ordering me … Read the rest
+I always expect them to be parody millionaires, sniffing out my alien nature and ordering me to leave, but instead they get all googly over Cooper.

 Another piece of good news (thanks to Maureen for sending me the link) – Malala is out of the hospital.